 The lawn motor oil contains additives that improve engine performance anywhere from 5% to 30%.
 There are several types of additives used in oil, but some of the most common ones are:

 Antioxidants: It slows the oxidation process inside the engine and reduces the formation of deposits in oil.
-The lower deposits inside the engine maintain the engine run clean while extending the life of oil.
+The lower deposits inside the engine maintain the engine running cleanly while extending the life of the oil.

 Dispersants: It allows the oil to absorb and hold solid contaminants inside the engine that prevents the engine from getting damaged or ceased.

-Friction Modifiers: The friction modifier additive reduces the friction inside the engine at high temperature and load.
+Friction Modifiers: The friction modifier additive reduces the friction inside the engine at high temperatures and loads.
 It happens when you mow at a slope or cut sturdier and thick grasses.
 The low friction inside the engine improves performance and increases fuel efficiency.

 Anti-wear additive agents: The anti-wear additive agents protect the engine when operating at high temperatures and handling tough mowing jobs.